ramirocrc/odys/docs/user_guide/energy_system.md

 result = energy_system.optimize()
 ```

-This returns an `OptimizationResults` object.
+This returns an `OptimalDisptachResults` object.
 See [Optimization](optimization.md) for how to read and interpret the results.

 ## What happens under the hood